 Students enroll in 12-14 units of college credit in classes designed to enhance the study abroad experience and maximize the benefits of living and studying in Spain.
 Most classes meet general education requirements and are transferable for a bachelors degree.
-Courses are taught by faculty from your home college or from colleges that are members of the Southern California Foothills Consortium and include Salamanca-based Spanish instructors.
+Courses are taught by faculty from your home college or from colleges that are members of the Southern California Foothills Consortium (SCFC) and include Salamanca-based Spanish instructors.
 Students are encouraged to enroll in a Spanish course, but Spanish is not required.

 Application & Registration